alekseymir1/bookstore-app-task/README.md

    - `PurchaseRequest`: Contains customer ID and book IDs for a purchase
    - `PurchaseResponse`: Contains total price, loyalty points earned, and free books

+## Explanation of the decisions made along the way
+- This is a "standard" CRUD Restful application
+- As the purchase process doesn't include stock change (how many books are left), the purchase process is basic and involves only the calculation of that price and loyalty points.
+Loyalty points are not added for a free book
+- If a customer has enough loyalty points and there is more than one book eligible for free, the least expensive one will be free.
+- No login/auth process so a customer is passed in the explicit way.
+There is no protection for concurrent requests with the same customer that potentially can lead to a situation that customer will get more free books than expected

 ## How to Run